Let’s start with the story. It was in True’s 2 June 2002 issue:

 Another story I found mentioned he had concrete smeared on the steering wheel, all over the passenger seat and on his legs and hands.
 “There was concrete on the steering wheel and all over the passenger seat, forcing the man to sit awkwardly.”
 One foreman noted, “It didn’t look too comfortable, to say the least.”
 Concrete Guy is described as skinny, blond, white, and in his 30s.

-Surely we haven’t heard the last of this guy.
-If nothing else, we want to hear from his ex-wife.
+If nothing else, I want to hear from his ex-wife.
 At least, we hope she’s not a stiff….

 But the bottom line is, the story is true.
 Hah!